Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Semisimplicity for interpolating partition categories

-\begin{lemma} Let $L$ be a finite poset and let $u,v\in L$. \begin{enumerate}[label=(\roman*)] \item Then $\mu (u,u)=1$. \item If $v$ covers $u$, i.e. $u<v$ and there is no element $w\in L$ with $u< w < v$, then $\mu (u,v)=-1$. \end{enumerate} \end{lemma}
+\begin{lemma} Let $L$ be a finite poset and let $u,v\in L$. \begin{enumerate}[label=(\roman*)] \item Then $\mu_L (u,u)=1$. \item If $v$ covers $u$, i.e. $u<v$ and there is no element $w\in L$ with $u< w < v$, then $\mu_L (u,v)=-1$. \end{enumerate} \end{lemma}

-\begin{proof} We can choose a listing of $L$ such that matrix $M$, which defines the Möbius function, is unitriangular, see \cite[Ex.
-10.25]{NS06}.
-Hence $\mu (u,u)=(M^{-1})_{uu}=1$.
+\begin{proof} We can choose a listing of $L$ such that the matrix $M$, which defines the M\"obius function, is unitriangular, see \cite[Ex.~10.25]{NS06}.
+Hence $\mu_L (u,u)=(M^{-1})_{uu}=1$.
 If $v$ covers $u$, we can additionally assume that $u$ and $v$ appear one after the other in the listing of $L$.
 Then

 is a block on the diagonal of $M$.
 Since $M$ is unitriangular, we have